 The Blue offers a choice of four microphone patterns or modes.
 For more details on them, you can read my article What are the best Blue Yeti microphone patterns to use.
 You can use those patterns to improve the sound you’ll record.
 If you’re a game streamer, joining a Zoom call, or recording a voiceover, the pattern to choose is cardioid.
 That’s the one that looks a little like a heart.

 The cardioid pattern rejects sound from the rear, picks up sound sort of OK from the sides, but records crisp and clear sound when you are in front of the microphone.
-With the Blue Yeti, that means speaking into the same side as the Blue logo.
+With the Blue Yeti, which means speaking into the same side as the Blue logo.

 Using the cardioid pattern means you can minimize background noise by keeping the noise behind the microphone, where the Yeti rejects sound.